 Albert tears his gaze away from the monitor.
 The smirk slowly fades from his face as a vivid memory comes back to him.
-An image of Spencer's mansion flashes in his mind's eye as he begins to relive the memory.
+An image of Spencer's estate flashes in his mind's eye as he begins to relive the memory.

 "You knew I would come?"
 If Wesker had his doubts about Spencer before, he didn't know what to make of him now.
 This feeble, old man had expected Albert to find him.
-In that moment, Wesker realizes Spencer had controlled everything that transpired with Umbrella.
+In that moment, Wesker realizes Spencer controlled everything that transpired with Umbrella.
 Even Wesker's own actions had been manipulated by this deceitful man.
-After all these years, Wesker understands the source of his anxiety.
+After all these years, Wesker finally understands the source of his anxiety.

-He slowly walks into the study towards the grinning old fool.
+Wesker slowly walks into the study towards the grinning old fool.
 "You're going to tell me everything."

 The grin only grows wider.
 "Of course."